6 Reasons Why Volunteering is One of the Best Career Break Ideas

 That growth can be life-changing for someone who may feel a little stuck on their current path.
 The old phrase ‘a change is as good as rest’ is true.
 To get out of that rut, you have to do something different.
 Sticking with the same routine will get you the same results.

-Whatever your reasons, whether you’re passionate about making the world a better place, or you’ve just decided to take a break in your professional career.
+Whatever your reasons, whether you’re passionate about making the world a better place or you’ve just decided to take a break in your professional career, volunteering can (and will) have a huge impact on you.
 Maybe it’s just a sabbatical, or maybe it’s completely repositioning the direction you want to go in life.

 But what’s your next step?
 Would swapping industries be the right move, or would taking time away from your everyday life really be beneficial?
 This is where volunteering abroad makes perfect sense, as it comes with numerous benefits: